fmoledina/snapraid-btrfs-runner/README.md

 ## TODO
 * Fix cleanup task.
 Currently this script doesn't actually doing any snapshot cleanup even if configured to do so.
+* Provide config options for `--snapper-configs` and `--snapper-configs-file` underlying options in `snapraid-btrfs`.

 ## Changelog
 ### Unreleased master